NORTHERN UTAH REPORTS

 Hello All,

-Winter is here, and there have been a few fish up and feeding on Midges on the local tailwater fisheries.
-As of today, Jordanelle and Deer Creek reservoirs have little to no ice on them, and prospecting with streamers can move some fish.
+We're half-way through March, and it sure feels like Spring is right around the corner with these warm days we've been having.
+It's only a matter of time before the local Blue Wing Olive mayflies start hatching!
+However, for the next week or so, Winter is still here and the midge fishing on the local tailwaters has been good.
+Last couple of trips out I have seen more fish up and feeding on a variety of different sizes of midges, including the "Buffalo" midges, which finally started to show up with some consistency.
+As of today, Jordanelle and Deer Creek reservoirs have some open water on them, and prospecting with streamers, balanced leeches, and chironomids can move some fish.
 As always, in order to avoid bad river etiquette, it's important to know the basic ins an outs of how to interact with each other on the water.
 The folks over at Redington Fly Gear have a nice little video on the subject.

 Check these gauges for updates on water levels!